-If an employer has operations in more than one state, income tax might need to be withheld for more than one state.
-Sometimes the employer might even have to withhold income tax for more than one state from the wages of one employee.
-Withholding can get complicated when an employee lives in one state and works in another or performs services in more than one state.
+If an employer has operations in more than one state, income tax might need to be withheld for multiple states.
+In fact, at times the employer might need to withhold income tax for multiple states from the wages of one employee.
+Withholding can become complicated when an employee lives in one state and works in another or performs services in more than one state.

-Deciding which state's income tax to withhold from an employee's wages can be a confusing process.
-The default rule of state income tax withholding that can be used as a starting point is to withhold income tax for the state in which services are performed if the employee lives and works in one state (assuming it is not one of the nine states that do not have a state income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming).
+As a starting point, the default rule of state income tax withholding is to withhold income tax for the state in which services are performed (the work state).
+Almost all states require employers to withhold tax from employee wages earned for work performed in that state, even for nonresidents.
+The analysis need go no further if the employee lives and works in one state.
+Also remember withholding is not required for the nine states that do not have a state income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-Once residency is determined, if the employee performs services in a state other than the state of residence, the employer must determine whether the two states have a reciprocal agreement for tax purposes.
-Reciprocal agreements make things administratively easier for the employer by allowing it to withhold only for the state of residence.
+When two states have a reciprocal agreement for tax purposes, it makes things administratively easier for the employer by allowing it to withhold only for the state of residence.

 When an employee travels for business and performs work in a state other than the employee’s usual work state, withholding requirements become even more complicated.
 Employees who work in multiple states are potentially subject to state income tax in every state to which they have traveled for business, even if they performed services in that state during only one day.

 The APA is part of the Mobile Workforce Coalition, a group advocating for passage of federal legislation to establish a uniform threshold for state taxation of nonresident income.
 The legislation has been introduced a number of times since 2006.